 Chart 1: Annualized return (%) of DFA Global Core Equity Fund (USD, ACC) as of 31 December 2016

 Retirees face the following risks in the retirement phase of their lives:

 - Longevity risk – the risk of money running out before you do

 - Inflation risk – the risk of decreasing purchasing power

 - Market risk -the risk of not having your money when you need it due to market volatility

 - Withdrawal risk – the risk of overspending in your retirement years

-The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Retirement Financial Adviser.
+The writer, Christopher Tan, is Chief Executive Officer of Providend, a Fee-only Wealth Advisory Firm.
+Besides being financially trained, he is also an Associate Certified Coach with the International Coach Federation.
 The edited version has been published in The Business Times on 4 March 2017.

 Here are the links to the other 10 parts of the RetireWell Series:

 - Part 2: Offering Retirees Security and Peace of Mind